dspace-group/veos-cosim-client/doc/api-reference/functions/DsVeosCoSim_GetCanControllers.md

 > uint32_t* canControllersCount

-A pointer to the counter of CAN controllers.
+A pointer to the number of CAN controllers.

 > const [DsVeosCoSim_CanController](../structures/DsVeosCoSim_CanController.md)** canControllers